f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/155.png

 `b)` Let's now simulate SQL Injection attack via browser and our "BuyTime Auction" app.
-Copy your FQDN from the F5 Cloud Services portal and paste to your browser.
+Copy your FQDN from the F5 Cloud Services portal and paste in your browser.

 .. figure:: _figures/188.png